-In FEDERICA, an injection/infusion-related reactions was defined as any systemic reaction reported within 24 hours of Phesgo or intravenous Perjeta in combination with Herceptin administration.
-Injection-related reactions were reported in 1.2% of Phesgo-treated patients and infusion-related reactions were reported in 10.3% of intravenous Perjeta and Herceptin-treated patients.
+In FEDERICA, an injection/infusion-related reaction was defined as any systemic reaction reported within 24 hours of Phesgo or intravenous Perjeta in combination with Herceptin administration.
+Injection/infusion-related reactions were reported in 0.4% of Phesgo-treated patients and 10.7% of intravenous Perjeta and Herceptin-treated patients in neoadjuvant phase.
+Injection/infusion-related reactions were reported in 0% of Phesgo-treated patients and in 1.6% of intravenous pertuzumab and trastuzumab-treated patients in adjuvant phase.

-Injection site reactions (defined as any local reaction reported within 24 hours of Phesgo) were reported in 12.9% of Phesgo treated patients and were all Grade 1 or 2 events.
+Injection site reactions (defined as any local reaction reported within 24 hours of Phesgo) were reported in 6.9% and in 12.1% of Phesgo treated patients in the neoadjuvant phase and the adjuvant phase respectively, and were all Grade 1 or 2 events.